JeffreyTaylor/hcos_examples/python/getting_started/GettingStarted.md

     document_config = json.load(f)
 ```

-Once loaded, we perform some decoding of the configuration elements because the *secrets* are stored as **Strings** in the json file, but the HMAC algorith requires **utf-8** encoded byte arrays.
+Once loaded, we perform some decoding of the configuration elements because the *secrets* are stored as **Strings** in the json file, but the HMAC algorithm requires **utf-8** encoded byte arrays.

 For the hcOS Search API we convert the ```appSecret``` String object to a **utf-8** byte array using the builtin ```bytes``` method.